 They’re building smaller, lighter weight trailers that can be towed by more fuel-efficient and economical vehicles.
 For example, smaller Class B motorhomes (like the Roadtrek) are more popular than ever these days.

-Many people are finding the super-large multi-slide motorhome or RV trailer are just overkill for their RV lifestyle — especially when you take economic and environmental factors into consideration.
+Many people are finding the super-large multi-slideout motorhome or travel trailer are just overkill for their RV lifestyle — especially when you take economic and environmental factors into consideration.

 When you tally up the cost of a large RV, combined with the higher operating expenses, going smaller is something you might be considering as well.